Frank Cannova: First America Development Corp.

-By 1963, Cannova was president of First America Development Corp.
+By 1963, Cannova was the president of First America Development Corp.

 The Hawaiian Inn

 In 1974, the corporation he headed took over The Desert Resort.
-Changing the theme and name, they turned it into a Polynesian one called The Hawaiian Inn.
-He was the director and major shareholder of Hawaiian Inns of Florida Inc..
-His vice-president was Michael R. Triolo.
-In January 1975, Cannova had his birthday party held at the Inn with his father, relatives and friends present.
+Changing the theme and name, they turned it into a Polynesian-inspired accommodation called The Hawaiian Inn.
+He was the director and major shareholder of Hawaiian Inns of Florida Inc. His vice-president was Michael R. Triolo.
+In January 1975, Cannova had his birthday party held at the Inn with his father, relatives, and friends present.

-Cannova's picture and notes appear on the back of Samoan Elvis impersonator, Fatu Lauoletolo aka Mr. Fatu's album Mr. Fatu Sings Elvis with the caption, "Mr. Frank Cannova, The who makes the action happen."
+Cannova's picture and notes appear on the back of Samoan Elvis impersonator, Fatu Lauoletolo, aka Mr. Fatu's album Mr. Fatu Sings Elvis, with the caption, "Mr. Frank Cannova, The who makes the action happen."
 The album was recorded at The Hawaiian Inn's Aloha Lounge.
 In February 1979 as a result of a fire, Cannova sold the inn for around 2 million to Resort Inns of America which already owned a number of inns in the area.

 Bank of St. Petersburg

 In 1988, he bought into the Bank of St. Petersburg and had controlling interest of the bank.
 Prior to the purchase, the bank was under the control of Anchor Savings Bank.
-About two years later he was filing a lawsuit against Anchor with claims that he had been misled about the financial status of the Bank of St. Petersburg.
+About two years later, he was filing a lawsuit against Anchor with claims that he had been misled about the financial status of the Bank of St. Petersburg.

 Death

-He died on November 29, 2005 at Bayway Isle home at age 94.
-He was survived by a son Michael and two grandchildren.
-Also his two sisters Rose and Sally.
+He died on November 29, 2005, at Bayway Isle home at age 94.
+He was survived by a son, Michael, two grandchildren, and his two sisters, Rose and Sally.